什么是天然风味解释

 Sustainability Impact Risk of overharvesting natural sources More controlled and scalable

-Fun Fact: Most “vanilla flavor” in processed foods is made from synthetic vanillin — even if it’s labeled “natural” due to fermentation-based extraction.
+Fun Fact: Most “vanilla flavor” in processed foods is made from 合成香兰素 — even if it’s labeled “natural” due to fermentation-based extraction.

 ⚠️ 3.
 Are Natural Flavors Actually Healthy?